-How can water be scarce in a water-rich region?
-The Great Lakes region is known the world over for its abundance of high-quality freshwater.
-This perceived abundance...
+How can water be scarce in a wet region?
+The Great Lakes region is known the world over for its abundance of high-quality freshwater in lakes and rivers.
+This perceived...

 An innovative approach to assess water resources